William Williams (missionary): Career

 William Williams received an invitation as pastor of Calvinistic Methodist (now officially Presbyterian Church of Wales) in Llantwit Major, a small town in South Wales.
 He was ordained at an Association in Trecastle in Mid Wales in August 1886.
 Before he completed one year of pastoral service he found an opportunity to join missionary work in Khasi Hills in northeast India under the Welsh Calvinistic Methodist Foreign Mission, which was headquartered in Liverpool.
 He embarked for India on 28 September 1887 at Liverpool port, in the company of seven other missionaries.
 He worked among the Khasi people in Shella, a town in East Khasi Hills.
 He was an ardent evangelist, learning Khasi language, composing hymns in Khasi, and travelling on foot to remote villages.

 Williams composed several hymns in Khasi, and a rather good singer, Khasis gave him an epithet "the sweet singer of Wales."
 As an editor he published a quarterly journal U Nongkit Khubor (Khasi for The Messenger) in 1889, the first periodical in Khasi language.

 Visit to Mizoram and death

 Although Williams was a missionary among Khasis, his most historically notable work was his visit to Mizoram (was then Lushai Hills).
-The Mizos had never been visited by any foreigner (except for punitive British military expeditions in 1881 and 1889 to subjugate tribal warfares and raids on British plantations, which eventually led to British rule of Lushai Hills).
+The Mizos had never been visited by any foreigner (except for punitive British military expeditions in 1881 and 1889 to subjugate tribal warfare and raids on British plantations, which eventually led to British rule of Lushai Hills).
 In early 1891 Williams met Mizo prisoners, the tribal chiefs, at Sylhet jail who were imprisoned after their defeat in the British expedition.
 Curious of their unexplored life and fertile land for mission work, he sent information of his plan to Revd Josiah Thomas, Mission Secretary at Liverpool, on 7 February 1891, as below: